akomar812/discord-craps/README.md

 }
 ```

-6. Start bot server
+6. Start the bot server

 ```
 npm run start
 ```

-7. Verify bot is running by sending `!help` in discord channel, you should see:
+7. Verify the bot is running by sending `!help` in discord channel, you should see:

 ```
 craps game